nathan-haimanot/nathan-haimanot/README.md

 ## Hi there 👋

 I'm Nathan Tesfaye Haimanot, a grade 9 student at St Mother Theresa.
+I am fairly new in coding and 2024 is my first real experience with programming.

 <h2>✍ Programming Languages</h2>